 The process of buying a home is as unique to you as the family and friends that will eventually fill that home.
 But how do you know you’re getting a good deal?
-The answer is relative, but there are steps your realtor and lender can guide you through to make a decision for yourself.
+The answer is relative, but there are steps your realtor and lender can guide you through to decide for yourself.

-Price is a key decision factor, but remember to let your expectations guide you as well.
+Price is a crucial decision factor, but remember to let your expectations guide you as well.
 Your home should be a place that’s comfortable for you and a place for you to create your life.
-Both factors considered together will help you determine what is the best deal for you. ⠀
+Both factors considered together will help you determine what is the best deal for you when buying a home.